-6. Visually inspect old filters for leaks.
+Visually inspect old filters for any signs of leaks.
 A streak of dust on clean side of filter is a telltale sign.
 Remove any cause of leaks before installing new filter.

+6. Inspect New Filters for Damage:

+Inspect new filters, paying attention to inside of open end, which is sealing area.
+Never install damaged filters.

+7. Install Filters:

-- 7. Inspect the new filters, especially the sealing area.
-Never install damaged filters. - 8.
-Install a new secondary filter (7) (if required) carefully and gently push into back of housing.
-Apply pressure to all four corners and tabs to make sure filter is completely secure in housing. - 9.
-Repeat this step for primary filters (8). - 10.
-Install service cover (9), making sure that the O-ring is in place.
-Fasten latches.
+Insert new secondary filter (1e) carefully and gently push into back of housing.
+Apply pressure to all four corners and tabs to make sure filter is completely secure in housing (1f).

+Repeat this step for primary filter (1d).

+8. Install Service Cover:

+Once filter is in place, put service cover (1b) back on, making sure that the O-ring is in place.
+Fasten latches (1c).
 Cover should go on without extra force.
-Push reset button on service indicator.
+Push reset button on service indicator to reset.

-Never use latches on cover to force filters into air cleaner It is tempting to assume cover will do the job of sealing the filter, but it will not.
+Never use latches on cover to force filters into air cleaner!
+It is tempting to assume cover will do the job of sealing the filter - but it will not!
 Using latches to push filters in could damage housing and will void warranty.

-ENGINE CLUTCH
+ENGINE CLUTCH ADJUSTMENT